Cambodia, China & UNICEF Unite for Climate-Resilient Water & Sanitation Services

 According to the recent “Climate Reasons for Water and Sanitation Services in Cambodia” report, approximately 4 million Cambodians depend on these services, which are increasingly threatened by climate-related events like droughts and floods.
 The new partnership aims to mitigate these risks through a comprehensive, multi-year strategy.

 Key initiatives under the project will include improving water quality and sanitation in schools and communities, implementing gravity-based and solar-powered water supply systems to lower greenhouse gas emissions, and incorporating smart technology for efficient monitoring and control of water supply and sanitation systems.
-Additionally, the project will focus on enhancing accessibility by installing water and sanitation facilities in schools and health centres, particularly benefiting children with disabilities and reducing their need for long journeys to access these vital services.
+Additionally, the project will focus on enhancing accessibility by installing water and sanitation facilities in schools and health centers, particularly benefiting children with disabilities and reducing their need for long journeys to access these vital services.

 The Cambodian government’s commitment to this initiative will be supported by technical and financial assistance from the Ministry of Water Resources of China and UNICEF China.
 With the collaborative efforts of these three partners, Cambodia is set to make significant strides toward a sustainable and resilient future for its water and sanitation services.